Arccotangent/amath-ng-cpp/README.md

 	Install by running 'make install'

 ## Hacking
-	amath-ng can be tweaked by editing amath-ng.hpp Currently you can hack:
+	amath-ng can be hacked by editing amath-ng.hpp Currently you can hack:
-* The precision of the printed answers in significant figures (default 500)
+	- The precision of the printed answers in significant figures (default 500)